FancyFennec/CucumberParallelJunit/README.md

 # CucumberParallelJunit
-POC for running features in parallel with cucumber.
+Small POC for running features in parallel with cucumber and the surefire plugin.